 The lost Aboriginal knowledge might have shed light on the botanical puzzle facing scientists in the second half of the twentieth century.
 Since 1800, different forms of yam daisy had been collected and named from different parts of the landscape in Australia and New Zealand.
 In the 1970s, when fresh collections of plants were made, it was discovered that a skinny-flowered kind once found across the basalt plains north and west of Melbourne was now extremely rare …and, it was getting rarer.

-The Ecological Restoration Team manages and restores native vegetation along Merri Creek.
-Team members are native vegetation management practitioners who generally have qualifications in natural resource management or a related environmental field.
+Ecological Restoration Team manages and restores indigenous vegetation along Merri Creek,throughout the Merri Catchment, and across Melbourne.
+Team members are indigenous vegetation management practitioners who generally have qualifications in natural resource management or a related environmental field.

 Key Tasks and the volunteering day

 The volunteer experience with the Ecological Restoration Team is most suited to students and graduates in a natural resource management related field.
-We also encourage those who would like to 'try out' their interest in this field of work, or those from other industries who would like to gain an insight into our work, or want to contribute to the Merri Creek's restoration.
-We try to be flexible to accommodate volunteers' needs; however flexibility and capacity to host volunteers may be limited at times because we have to meet our workplace commitments.
+We also encourage those who would like to 'try out' their interest in this field of work, or those from other industries who would like to gain an insight into our work or want to contribute to the Merri Creek's restoration.

 Page 7 of 10